Pay less than 4% for a fixed-rate 30-year loan

-To qualify for this loan you must:
+To qualify for this deal, you must:

 - Be applying for a loan of less than $417,000.

-- Have a credit score of at least 740.
+- Have a credit score of at least 720.

-But so far they've defied all expectations that home loans would get more expensive this year.
+Mortgage rates are about a quarter point lower than they were in late summer 2013 and have defied all expectations that they would get more expensive this year.
 In fact, they've actually gotten a little cheaper since the first of the year.

 Home loans were expected to become more expensive because the Federal Reserve is gradually ending its campaign to drive long-term rates, including mortgage rates, to record lows.